wp-plugins/wolframalpha-widget/readme.txt

 == Installation ==

-1. Download the Wolfram|Alpha plugin zip file
+1. Download the Wolfram|Alpha Widget plugin.
-1. Go to the Word Press dashboard and choose the 'Add new' option under 'Plugins'.
+1. Go to the WordPress dashboard and choose the "Add new" option under "Plugins".
-1. Click 'Browse' and locate the wolframalpha_wordpress_plugin.zip file downloaded previously.
+1. Click "Browse" and locate the wolframalpha_wordpress_plugin.zip file downloaded in Step 1.
-1. Click 'Activate Plugin' on the page that follows.
+1. Click "Activate Plugin" on the page that follows.
 1. To add the plugin to your sidebar, choose the 'Widgets' option under 'Appearance'.
 Click and drag the Wolfram|Alpha widget to your sidebar.
 1. Fill in the id and num fields with values from the publish page or the preview page.

 == Frequently Asked Questions ==

-= What if I have a version of WordPress prior to 2.2? =
+= What if my version of WordPress is below 2.2? =

-You can download a plugin that will allow you to add WordPress widgets to your wordpress blog from [http://automattic.com/code/widgets/][Automattic]
+You can download a plugin that will allow you to add WordPress widgets to your wordpress blog from [Automattic](http://automattic.com/code/widgets/)

 == Screenshots ==